springboardmentor000/EnviroScan-AI/README.md

 - XGBoost
   A gradient boosting algorithm known for high performance, efficiency, and scalability.

----

-4. Cross Validation
+- Cross Validation
   To ensure model reliability and robustness, 5-Fold Cross Validation is applied.

-Process:

-1. The dataset is divided into 5 subsets
-2. The model is trained on 4 subsets
-3. Tested on the remaining subset
-4. This process is repeated 5 times
-5. The average accuracy is calculated

-This reduces overfitting and ensures consistent model performance.

 ---

 5. Hyperparameter Tuning